 Officially, Minnesota law refers to a drunken driving offense as driving while impaired (DWI).
 Some people use this name and DUI interchangeably, but DUI is technically not mentioned under state law.
 This differs from other states to treat DUI as a form of lesser offense for drivers under the age of 21.

 If you are facing a DWI charge, the potential consequences of a conviction are steep no matter which acronym you use.
 The good news is that you can potentially avoid a conviction entirely by fighting back against these charges.
 Contact the Minnesota DWI Defense attorneys at Gerald Miller right away to learn more.

-Consequences of a DWI Conviction
+Consequences of a DWI Conviction in Minneapolis

 The consequences that come with a conviction for DWI vary.
 In Minnesota, the number of prior DWI convictions at the time of your arrest will play a major role in determining the penalty.
 Keep in mind that the state will only consider prior misdemeanor convictions that occurred within the previous ten years.